gruntwork-io/terragrunt/README.md

 ## TODO

-* CI job
 * Automated tests
+* CI job to run the tests and build and publish new binaries
 * Implement best-practices in Terragrunt, such as checking if all changes are committed, calling `terraform get`, calling `terraform configure`, etc.